palutlan/GVSU-CIS641-KEYBOARDWARRIORS/README.md

 ## Run Instructions

 Download the XCode Project and run it on simulator using XCode v14.1 and set the run target to Simulator or a physical device.
+Camera features will need a physical device to test.